scrowl-io/owl-ui/README.md

 # Owl UI

-This repository is a Design System intended to act as the foundational UI layer for all OSG projects.
+This repository is a **React Component Design System** intended to act as the foundational UI layer for all OSG projects.
 The [Scrowl](https://github.com/EEBOS/SCROWL) project will be the first to utilize it, with the hope that we will incorporate this system into the existing projects.

+This document explains the what, how, and why of the project.
+Details on how to best implement this Design System in your project can be found [here](./packages/components/README.md).

 ## Getting Started